Cantera/cantera-website/pages/compiling/configure-build-dev.rst

     * ``test``
     * ``clean``

-  Other commands are possible, and are explained in the :ref:`Build Commands <sec-build-commands>` section.
+  Other commands are explained in the :ref:`Build Commands <sec-build-commands-dev>` section.

 * SCons saves configuration options specified on the command line in the file